Suggested Dev Environment

 If you're worried about time, the pre-push

 seconds to run locally.
-That's far better than sinking ~20+ mins of CI time!
+That's far better than waiting ~20+ minutes only

 [WSL2] Cross Compiling from WSL2 to Windows